sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(hasProducts).toBe(true) -->

-I> The _optional chaining operator_ (`?.`) was introduced in ECMAScript 2020 and allows us to access methods or properties of an object only when they exist.
-This saves us an `if` condition and often makes code simpler.
+I> The _optional chaining operator_ (`?.`) was introduced in ECMAScript 2020 and allows us to access methods or properties of an object only when they exist, so we don’t need to wrap the code in an `if` condition.

 The only case when this code might break is if `products` is a string, as strings also have the `length` property.

 T> I consider a variable that can be either `undefined` (or `null`) or an `array` an antipattern in most cases.
-I’d track the source of this value, make sure that it’s always an array, and use an empty array instead of `undefined`.
-This will save us a lot of checks and simplify types: we can use just `products.length > 0`, and don’t worry that `products` may not have the `length` property.
+I would track the source of this value, make sure that it’s always an array, and use an empty array instead of `undefined`.
+This way we can skip a lot of conditions and simplify types: we can just use `products.length > 0`, and not worry that `products` may not have the `length` property.

-And here’s a more complex but great (and real!) example of unnecessary conditions:
+Here’s a more complex but great (and real!) example of unnecessary conditions:

 <!-- const window = { navigator: { userAgent: '' } } -->